 If, at the date of retirement, the administering authority is satisfied that there is a life expectancy of less than a year, the administering authority may commute the pension into a lump sum of five times the annual amount of pension given up.
 No annual allowance tax charge will apply to such a lump sum.

-Ill health pensions are increased each year in line with the appropriate cost of living index regardless of age.
+Ill health pensions are increased each year in line with the appropriate cost of living index, whatever your age.

 You are exempt from the annual allowance if an independent registered medical practitioner certifies that you are suffering from ill health which makes it unlikely that you will be able (otherwise than to an insignificant extent) to undertake gainful work in any capacity before reaching State Pension age.